oracle/node-oracledb/doc/api.md

-- If the time from the start of any one round-trip to the completion of that same round-trip exceeds `callTimeout` milliseconds, then the operation is halted and error "DPI-1067: call timeout of N ms exceeded with ORA-XXX" is returned.
+- If the time from the start of any one round-trip to the completion of that same round-trip exceeds `callTimeout` milliseconds, then the operation is halted and an error is returned.

 - In the case where a node-oracledb operation requires more than one round-trip and each round-trip takes less than `callTimeout`